kadremir/Baby-Cry-Analyze-Bebek-A-lama-Analizi/README.md

 <table>
 <tr>
 <td>
 While the model infrastructure is fully operational, the current training dataset has significant class imbalance.
-Especially the abundance of samples in the <code>hungry</code> class causes the model to focus excessively on this class.
+Especially the abundance of samples in the <code>hungry</code> <code>discomfort</code> class causes the model to focus excessively on this class.

 **Our observations:**
-- When trained without balancing, predictions tend toward the hungry class
+- When trained without balancing, predictions tend toward the hungry and discomfort class
 - Other classes' prediction rates remain low
 - Accuracy increases significantly with a balanced dataset
 </td>